hfp/libxstream/documentation/samples/libxstream_ozaki.md

 ## Limitations

-- Complex GEMM (3M method) is implemented (`ozaki_zgemm3m` in `ozaki_zgemm.c`) but not called from this sample's benchmark driver.
+- Complex GEMM (3M method) is implemented (`ozaki_zgemm3m` in `ozaki_gemm3m.c`) but not called from this sample's benchmark driver.
 It is exercised by the [LIBXS Ozaki sample](https://github.com/hfp/libxs), whose interceptor-based driver calls `zgemm-wrap.x` / `cgemm-wrap.x` and dispatches through the OpenCL 3M path when LIBXSTREAM is available.
 - TinyTC kernels are Scheme 1 only (Scheme 2 uses OpenCL C kernels).